Zynade/BetterBash/documentation.md

 ### Usage: `$ cd [directory]`
 ### Flags:
 - `~` or `-` - Navigate to the home directory
-- `-s` - Navigate to the shell's root directory
+- `-s` - Navigate to the BetteBash home directory
 ### Edge cases handled:
 - If no directory is specified, the user is taken to their home directory.
 - If the directory does not exist, the user is notified.